TranscodeSF/classwork/assignments/week3/assignment.md

     OK

+## Binary Search

+Inspect the file binarysearch.py in this directory.
+Especially look at the spec.
+Write more tests for binarysearch.py, in the file binarysearch_test.py.

 ## Function practice

 Open up practice.py in your text editor.
 It has further instructions in the file itself.
 There are 5 function bodies to fill out, 1 function specification to write, and then at the bottom some code to write to call all of the functions that you just wrote.

 ## Markov Chains